CLAIR-LAB-TECHNION/CLAI/README.md

-5. To open the notebooks, open Ananconda Navigator or run `jupyter notebook` in the terminal (or `Anaconda Prompt` in Windows) while the `deep_learn` environment is activated.
+5. To open the notebooks, open Ananconda Navigator or run `jupyter notebook` in the terminal (or `Anaconda Prompt` in Windows) while the `CLAI` environment is activated.

 <br>
 <br>